COVID-19 Pandemic Information & FAQ

 - Take care of the emotional health of your household members, including yourself

-Social Distancing is the practice of reducing close contact between people to slow the spread of infections or diseases.
-Social Distancing measures include limiting large groups of people coming together, closing buildings and canceling events.
+Physical Distancing is the practice of reducing close contact between people to slow the spread of infections or diseases.
+Physical Distancing measures include limiting large groups of people coming together, closing buildings and canceling events.

 Group gatherings, sleepovers, playdates, concerts, theater outings, athletic events, crowded retail stores, malls, gyms, visitors in your home, hand shakes and hugs.
 Groups should be less than 10 with six feet between people.